October 30, 2012

 1/2 sweet yellow onion sliced into wedges

-6 cup low sodium chicken broth
+6 cup low sodium chicken broth or vegetable broth

 3 TBS butter